akka/akka/akka-docs/src/main/paradox/typed/actor-lifecycle.md

 message protocol and implementation of a behavior for this.
 It can be used as the guardian actor of the `ActorSystem`, possibly combined with `Behaviors.setup` to start some initial tasks or actors.
 Child actors can then be started from the outside by telling or asking `SpawnProtocol.Spawn` to the actor reference of the system.
-When using `ask` this is similar to how `ActorSystem.actorOf` can be used in untyped actors with the difference that a
+When using `ask` this is similar to how `ActorSystem.actorOf` can be used in classic actors with the difference that a
 @scala[`Future`]@java[`CompletionStage`] of the `ActorRef` is returned.

 The guardian behavior can be defined as: